manelsaddouki/Website-Scraper-Project/README.md

    Those are examples of the websites that contain the data I will need to extract

-\-The second step is **website crawling**: I will send a request to access the contents of the web pages
+ 2. The second step is **website crawling**: I will send a request to access the contents of the web pages

-\-The Third step is the **HTML parser** that will give me the structure of the websites (based on the HTML codes’ elements)
+ 3. The Third step is the **HTML parser** that will give me the structure of the websites (based on the HTML codes’ elements)

-\-The fourth step is **data extraction**: for the tables for example I will go use a function to go through all existing tables, identify  the necessary columns/rows, and then get all the data I need
+ 4. The fourth step is **data extraction**: for the tables for example I will go use a function to go through all existing tables, identify  the necessary columns/rows, and then get all the data I need

-\-The fifth step is **data manipulation**: I will manipulate the collected data and convert them into a useful version (for example use iloc() to get the part I need or reset_index() to manipulate my tables’ indexes)
+ 5. The fifth step is **data manipulation**: I will manipulate the collected data and convert them into a useful version (for example use iloc() to get the part I need or reset_index() to manipulate my tables’ indexes)

-\-The sixth and last version is **data visualization**: I will plot graphs that will help me with the economic analysis (the graphs will be line/bars/Pie chart..)
+ 6. The sixth and last version is **data visualization**: I will plot graphs that will help me with the economic analysis (the graphs will be line/bars/Pie chart..)

 This project is based on a combination of inputs (various data from various sources), and my analysis will be based on those inputs.
 For each step during the development phases, I will be using specific Python libraries.